sepulo/pkibooster-js/README.md

 PKI Booster Javascript
 =====================

-This is a Javascript wrapper around PKI Booster that enables you to develope cross-browser PKI web applications.
+This is a Javascript wrapper around PKI Booster that enables you to develop cross-browser PKI web applications.